kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-CSI Proxy enabled running CSI in Windows nodes using a client/server model.
-The server is the CSI Proxy binary running as a Windows service in the node, and the client is the CSI Driver, which communicates with CSI Proxy on every CSI call done on the node plugin.
+The client/server model of CSI Proxy enabled privileged storage operations issued from CSI Node plugins in Windows nodes.
+The server is the CSI Proxy binary running as a Windows service in the node, and the client is the CSI Driver node plugin, which makes an RPC request to CSI Proxy on most node CSI operations.
 While this model has worked fine, it has a few drawbacks:

 - Different deployment model than Linux - Linux privileged containers are used to perform the privileged storage operations (format/mount).
 However, Windows containers aren't privileged.
 To work around the problem, the CSI Driver is run as non-privileged containers,